 Coincidentally, John participated in a six-week cognitive training held by the VA to test his sleep efficiency around this time.
 His change in sleep quality since welcoming Bruno was astounding.
 “I was sleeping at 64% efficiency before I had Bruno,” he told us.
 “By the end of the six weeks with Bruno, I improved to 99%.”With a bed right beside John’s, Bruno puts his paw on John to calm him and help him fall back asleep when he wakes in the night.

-Whether out in busy, public spaces or within the confines of their home, our Pets and Vets dogs assist their partners night and day.
+Whether out in busy, public spaces or within the confines of their home, our Shelter to Service dogs assist their partners night and day.
 “For a lot of us Veterans, we live a different life,” John said with a smile.

 “I was sleeping at 64% efficiency before I had Bruno.
 By the end of the six weeks with Bruno, I improved to 99%.”

-To submit your ARF-adopted pet’s story and photos, fill out our online submission form.
+To submit your pet’s story and photos, fill out our online submission form.

 • Jeff and Maddie Are Better Together